karpathy/nanoGPT/README.md

 Where we decrease the context length to just 64 characters and only use a batch size of 8.

+Finally, on Apple Silicon Macbooks you can use device `--device mps` ("Metal Performance Shaders"), which can significantly accelerate training (2-3X).
+You will need a specific version of PyTorch.
+See [Issue 28](https://github.com/karpathy/nanoGPT/issues/28).

 ## benchmarking

 For model benchmarking `bench.py` might be useful.
 It's identical to what happens in the meat of the training loop of `train.py`, but omits much of the other complexities.